-The centos-art.sh script is updated to translate SVG and other XML-based files (e.g., XHTML and Docbook) through xml2po program and shell scripts files through xgettext command.
-In this configuration there is no need to use '.sed' translation files as they previously were used.
+The centos-art.sh script was redesigned to start translating SVG and other XML-based files (e.g., XHTML and Docbook files) through the xml2po program and shell scripts files (e.g., Bash scripts) through GNU gettext tools.
+This configuration provided a stronger interface for graphic designers, translators and programmers at time of producing localized content. '.sed' files are no longer used to handle translations.